thomasprost/akinoyusei.com/content/blog/improving-wordpress-security/index.md

 - Some web hosts provide automatic backups (usually once a day and keep them for 1~2 weeks)
 - Set up a plugin to automatically backup and upload it to the cloud (S3, Proton drive, ...)
 - See other option in the "a bit" more technical part

+# The "a bit" more technical part

+## Keep WordPress and your plugins updated | Part 2

+What works for me :

+- Have 2 or even better 3 environments : test, staging and production.
+- If I can, set up the project through Bedrock (https://roots.io/bedrock/) to have a more secure structure and easier way to manage updates.
+Not always possible when maintaining websites made by someone else / have limitations on server set up by client.
+If not using Bedrock (or similar option), don't version WordPress but usually I version third-party plugins to keep track of changes / easily roll back when bugs arise.
+- Update WordPress and plugins on test.
+Check that unit tests pass and check with clients that everything is ok.
+Commit the changes and create a release branch for staging server.
+Check, check, check with client.
+Merge release into main.
+Update production.
+  /!\ For own code changes, use pull requests if working in a team.